 A recent example of this is when I was offered the opportunity to become a Forbes contributor.
 Sure, there was undoubtedly some ego at play in my decision-making process on choosing to accept this, but it had been a business goal of mine for several years.
 I determined that it would have an immeasurable future benefit for both my personal brand and my business goals if I could regularly share my experiences with the audience of one of the world’s most revered business publications.

-When it comes to making sure new potential freelance clients are a good fit with your personal brand, a friend of mine, Anna Lea Crowe, an SEO and marketing freelancer weighs in with some great advice for fellow freelancers who have trouble deciding which clients they should choose to work with.
+When it comes to making sure new potential freelance clients for a work from home job you’re eyeing are a good fit with your personal brand, a friend of mine, Anna Lea Crowe, an SEO and marketing freelancer weighs in with some great advice for fellow freelancers who have trouble deciding which clients they should choose to work with.

 Anna shares, “In the past, I used to take a client no matter what.
 If they wanted to work with me, I wanted to work with them.
 Now, after many lessons learned and a lot of money lost, I determine my ideal clients on three simple factors: music, clothes, and cars.
 If I’m a 70’s, Free People, Prius kind-of-person, and you’re a pop princess, Prada, and Mercedes lover, my aesthetic might not be what you’re looking for.”